mieow/vampire-character/readme.txt

 We recommend the 'Allow Multiple Accounts' plugin by Scott Reilly to work around this issue.

-= How do I stop Storytellers having full admin access to the Wordpress site? =
+= How do I stop Storytellers/Narrators/Games Masters having full admin access to the Wordpress site? =

 Create a role for them called 'storyteller' with the 'manage_options' capability